babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 ### 3.1.
 Initialize directories

-Next, we initialize the node and home directory.
-It should generate all of the necessary files such as `covd.config`, these files will live in the `<path>` that you set for the `--home` with the below command.
+Next, initialize the node and home directory by generating all of the necessary files such as `covd.conf`.
+These files will live in the `<path>` that you set for the `--home` with the below command.

 ```shell